contao/docs/docs/manual/guides/deployer.en.md

 ### Custom recipes

-You can use one or many recipes in your project, and you are free to extract logic for your projects into own recipes as well (as described above for the rsync recipe).
+You can use one or many recipes in your project, and you are free to extract logic for your projects into own recipes.

-Here is a collection of Deployer recipes that you might give you an inspiration:
+Here is a collection of Deployer recipes that might give you an inspiration (and can use as a start for your own recipes):

 - https://github.com/nutshell-framework/deployer-recipes
 - https://github.com/terminal42/deployer-recipes/